vitaly-rudenko/streamline/README.md

 Useful for highlighting tests or build files.

 > Files are highlighted in all Explorer views, including Related Files, Bookmarks and Tab History.

+## Current Path

+Show currently opened file path in the status bar.

+> Click to toggle visibility.